Heritage of Stone

 Kanagaso

 You may not have heard of Kanagaso before, but its stone is actually pretty famous!
-It’s not hard to understand why once you’ve seen it in person: its golden glow adds a quiet elegance to its buildings, including the National Diet Building!
-Many structures in Komatsu make use of this beautiful yellow stone, including the Higashi Sake Brewery, and in Kanagaso itself, Scottish artist Julie Brook has rearranged the quarry stone into a flight of stairs that accentuate the beauty of the quarry.
+It’s not hard to understand why once you’ve seen it in person: its golden glow has added a quiet elegance to many buildings around the nation, including the National Diet Building.

-Speaking of stairs, you can also ascend the 555 steps of nearby Kannonyama, to find a sacred cave where the Goddness of Mercy is enshrined, as well as refreshing views of the Sea of Japan.
-Afterwards, catch a breather at the Kananbo Café housed within a traditional kominka townhouse, where the locals will enchant you with fascinating tales and warm drinks and sweets. -
+Speaking of stairs, you can also ascend the 555 steps of nearby Kannonyama, to find a sacred cave where the Goddness of Mercy is enshrined, as well as enjoy refreshing views of the Sea of Japan.
+Afterwards, catch a breather at the eaufeu hotel or Noguchi Naohiko Sake Institute, both of which also proudly utilize the local stone.

 Natadera Temple